 Review: opowiedzieć (pf., to tell, to relate), matka (f., mother), brat (m., brother), imię (n., name), udać się (pf., to go, to proceed), zobaczyć (pf., to see), bowiem (for, because), siostra (f., sister), usłyszeć (pf., to hear), mówić (impf., to say), powiedzieć (pf., to say), stać (impf., to stand), pójść (pf., to go), dwór (m., court), przygotować (pf., to prepare), noga (f., foot), jeść (impf., to eat), dopóki (until), prośba (f., request).

-In verse 28, you read that Rebekah, referred to as dziewczyna (young lady, damsel) runs home to inform of the events.
+In verse 28, you read that Rebekah, referred to as dziewczyna (girl, lass, young woman) runs home to inform of the events.
 You also read: opowiedziała swej matce o tym, co zaszło (she told her mother what happened).

 Laban, who is Rebekah’s brother, goes out in verse 29 to meet the servant at the spring.
 He did so because, as you read in verse 30, he had seen the earring and bracelet in his sister’s hands: na rękach swej siostry, and he heard Rebekah saying what the servant had said to her: usłyszał, jak Rebeka mówiła, co jej ów człowiek powiedział.

 Podszedłszy do tego człowieka (verse 30) is to be understood as having approached this man, having walked up to this man.
 As for stojącego, this is the genitive form of the active adjectival participle stojący (standing), from the imperfective verb stać (to stand).
 Understand: do tego człowieka, stojącego z wielbłądami u źródła (unto this man, standing with the camels at the spring).